krivadna/Subdomainscannerweb/README.md

 Data Export: The tool provides functionalities to copy results to the clipboard or export them in JSON format.

-getyour api key from https://www.virustotal.com/gui/my-apikey a to use our web scanner below 👇 https://sub1.kalkikrivadna.com:8080
+getyour api key from https://www.virustotal.com/gui/my-apikey a to use our web scanner https://sub1.kalkikrivadna.com:8080

 https://kalkikrivadna.com